Marriage

 Video taping of the wedding is certainly permitted by a professional.
 We ask that the taping take place from one spot only and without a sustained high intensity lamp turning on and off.
 The videographer is not allowed to walk around with his or her equipment nor set up a camera in the sanctuary.

-Please show these guidelines to the photographers so they are aware of the restrictions and abide by our rules.
+Please show these guidelines to your photographer/videographer so they are aware of the restrictions and abide by our rules.
 Then, tell them they too must talk to the priest or deacon prior to the ceremony.
 These guidelines will help to make your ceremony more reverent, special, and prayerful.
 Photographers who do not follow rules will not be allowed to continue to photograph the wedding in church.

-Please note and advise your guests that we do not allow rice to be thrown as it can be harmful to birds and can pose a risk to others walking in the area - our local birds appreciate your cooperation.
+• Please advise your guests that we do not allow rice to be thrown as it can be harmful to birds and can pose a risk to others walking in the area - our local birds appreciate your cooperation.

-Every year, we send a letter to every parish school and religious education program family - and also to our parish email list - inquiring if any member(s) of the families needed to receive formation to receive a sacrament they may have missed, or if anyone was seeking information on annulments.
-If you have been thinking about getting your marriage blessed in the Church, or are in need of an annulment before getting your current marriage blessed, please feel free to contact Fr.
-Francis and we would be happy to help you get the process started.
+If you have been thinking about getting your marriage blessed in the Church, or are in need of an annulment before getting your current marriage blessed, please feel free to contact our pastor and we would be happy to help you get the process started.